-PIFS 2013 will again be at the beautiful and historic 23rd Street Armory in downtown Philadelphia.
+The 20th year of PIFS will again be at the beautiful and historic 23rd Street Armory in downtown Philadelphia, 22 South 23rd St, 19103.
 The gorgeous castle-like structure is located conveniently near the highways, public transit, and within walking distance from any downtown location.
-2012 at the new venue was a great start and we are planning bigger and better things for 2013!

 The Armory reflects the protective and stately nature of the Troop.
 In 1899, the Troop’s Armory at 21st and Ranstead Streets collapsed under heavy snow, necessitating a new structure, designed by one of its own members, in 1900.
 With various social events and equestrian events for its members, who are still well-connected and members of other social organizations and Philadelphia businesses.
 The armory is also used year round for various social, political and art events like The Bike Expo, Philly Roller Girls, The Antiques Show, and Fashion Week just to name a few.